GoogleCloudPlatform/eventarc-samples/processing-pipelines/image-workflows/README.md

    [ImageSharp](https://github.com/SixLabors/ImageSharp) and saves to the resized image to the output bucket.
-6. In the last step, Watermarker, a another Cloud Function service, adds a watermark to the image using [ImageSharp](https://github.com/SixLabors/ImageSharp) and saves the image to the output bucket.
+6. In the last step, Watermarker, a another Cloud Function service, adds a watermark of labels from Labeler to the resized image using [ImageSharp](https://github.com/SixLabors/ImageSharp) and saves the image to the output bucket.